The Multi-Model Mind: Meta-Rationality for Wardley Leaders

 Why meta-rationality matters now

-• Wardley Maps can ossify.
+- Wardley Maps can ossify.
 Maps are situational, not sacred.
-Meta-rationality keeps leaders from mistaking a neat map for the territory.
+Meta-rational practice helps leaders avoid treating a clean map as final truth.

-• Doctrine is context-sensitive.
-Principles like Use Appropriate Methods and Think Small Teams are invitations to pick the right play for the landscape, not to apply a fixed ritual.
+- Doctrine is context-sensitive.
+Principles like Use Appropriate Methods and Think Small Teams ask teams to pick methods for the current landscape, not repeat a ritual from last quarter.

 A meta-rational stack for mappers